alvinlouispascua/COGS121Project/milestone5.md

 ## How we implemented our data display

 We implemented our data display by using Google Places API and Google Maps API to display the resource's details, including phone number, website, rating, number of ratings, and reviews, as well as the resource's geographical position in a map, respectively.
 We made a Google Places call for each resource, the code of which can be found in src/pages/Food.js, which returned a long json object.
 We filtered through this json object and selected the most pertinent information, which includes the phone number, website, rating, number of ratings, and sample reviews.
 We then formatted this information into a dialog with subtitles for each information and displayed it.
-We used the latitude and longitude from the Google Places API call to display the geographical location of the resource in a map.
+We decided to display is as simple text because that is the original format of the data, and it makes most sense for the user to be able to just read the phone number, website, rating and reviews.
+We used the latitude and longitude from the Google Places API call to display the geographical location of the resource in a map, using the Google Maps API.
+Showing where the resource is on the map helps the user to visualize what part of San Diego the resource is located in, and approximately how far it is from their current location.

 ## Ambitious Data Display Ideas